gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### `@CompileClasspath` annotation for task properties

 Java compile avoidance is implemented using a new [`@CompileClasspath`](javadoc/org/gradle/api/tasks/CompileClasspath.html) annotation that can be attached to a task property, similar to the `@InputFiles` or `@Classpath` annotations.
 This new annotation is also available for use in your own tasks as well, for those tasks that take a Java compile classpath.
 For example, you may have a task that performs static analysis using the signatures of classes.
 You can use the `@CompileClasspath` annotation for this task instead of `@InputFiles` or `@Classpath`, to avoid running the task when the class signatures have not changed.

 ### Faster Java incremental compilation

 The Java incremental compiler has been significantly improved.
 In particular, it's now capable of dealing with constants in a smarter way.
 Due to the way constants are inlined by the Java compiler, previous Gradle releases have always taken the conservative approach and recompiled everything.
-Now it will avoid recompiling:
+Now it will avoid recompiling under the following conditions:

 - if a constant is found in a dependency, but that constant isn't used in your code
 - if a constant is changed in a dependency, but that constant isn't used in your code